Entry and exit

 Terrorist Threat Worldwide

 Civil unrest and political tension

-You could encounter protests, demonstrations, strikes or other unrest in Oman.
+Protests, demonstrations, strikes or other unrest in Oman occur.
 These could turn violent.

 - Avoid all protests, demonstrations and large public gatherings.

-- Monitor media and other sources for advice of possible unrest.
+- Be alert to advice of possible unrest.
 Avoid affected areas.

 - Take particular care in the period around Friday prayers.

 - Plan activities to avoid potential unrest on days of national or commemorative significance